+How much does it cost to run a hot tub?
 Many factors will come into play when determining how much electricity a hot tub will need.
 These include the volume of water the hot tub holds and the temperature at which the hot tub is set.
 Installation of either an indoor or outdoor hot tub must comply with the National Electric Code requirements.

 The higher the temperature the hot tub is set to, the more energy will be required to heat and maintain it, especially if there is a large difference between the outside temperature and the hot tub temperature.
 Usually, hot tubs are kept between 102 and 104 degrees Fahrenheit during high usage months.
 You can mitigate energy costs by setting the hot tub to a lower temperature when it is not in use.

 A good resting temperature for a hot tub is 80 to 90 degrees.
 However, it is important to keep in mind that more time and energy will be required to reheat the hot tub back to 102 to 104 from a lower base temperature.
 Approximately 8.34 BTUs are required to raise one gallon of water one degree Fahrenheit.
 We won’t go through the complex math for you here, but you can easily see how much energy is required the more degrees are needed to heat!